Quantum algorithms for equational reasoning: Results

 \subsection{Term rewriting systems}

-We investigate invertible term rewriting systems, where rewriting rules can be applied in both directions~\cite{baader1998term}.
-Such rules establish equivalence relations, effectively partitioning the configuration space into equivalence classes~\cite{baader1998term}.
-Each equivalence class $X_{S,\tilde{\omega}}$ contains all objects that can be generated by sequentially applying rewriting rules in $S$ to an object $\tilde{\omega}$.
+A term rewriting system consists of a set of rewrite rules that operate on syntactic terms, capturing how complex structures evolve through rule-based replacements.
 Term rewriting can manipulate a variety of symbolic data structures, including strings, lattice configurations, and graphs.
 Since any data structure can be serialized and ultimately represented as a bit string, we focus on rewriting strings.
 As a consequence, rewriting rules that act locally on the original data structure might assume a non-local representation when applied to the serialized data structure.
-Thus, without loss of generality, we define an invertible term rewriting system $S $ as
+In this setting, we denote as a string rewriting system a term rewriting system in which all rewriting rules act locally on strings.